 Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder (MDD) and other psychiatric disorders.
-Short term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
-This risk must be balanced with the clinical need.
+Short-term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
 Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
-Families and caregivers should be advised of the need for close observation and communication with the prescriber.
-Not approved for use in pediatric patients except for patients with obsessive compulsive disorder (OCD) .
+These risks must be balanced with clinical need.
+Families and caregivers should closely observe the patient and stay in close contact with the prescriber.
+This drug is not approved for use in pediatric patients except for those with obsessive compulsive disorder (OCD) .

 Commonly used brand name(s)

 Uses for Anafranil

 Clomipramine is used to treat obsessive compulsive disorder (OCD).
 OCD is a nervous condition wherein a person has recurring thoughts or ideas or does repetitive things because they are anxious.